lucystevens/Proton/README.md

 Dependencies must be defined prior to them being injected into objects.
 This is done by annotating them using `@Dependency` with an `InstanceType` denoting whether only a single instance of the dependency should exist, or whether a new one should be created every time it needs to be injected.
-It should be noted that currently dependencies are mapped for both their class, and all intefaces they implement.
-This means that you cannot have multiple dependencies that implement the same interface.
+Dependencies are mapped for not only their concrete class, but also their superclasses and any interfaces they implement.

 #### Retrieving dependencies

-Other than being injected into objects, dependencies can also be retrieved manually by calling `Injector.getDependency(Class<?> dependency)`, with the passed class being the dependency or any interface it implements.
+Other than being injected into objects, dependencies can also be retrieved manually by calling `Injector.getDependency(Class<?> dependency)`, with the passed class being the dependency, any interface it implements, or any superclass it extends.

 #### Dependencies within dependencies